USTR: Foreign Governments Engaging In Censorship And Rights Abuses Should Add IP Enforcement To Their 'To Do' Lists

-from the well,-that's-awkward dept
+from the let-the-USTR-set-your-priorities-for-you dept

 If it's mid-spring, it means it's time for the US Trade Representative's "Special 301 Report," the annual "event" that names and shames countries who don't live up to US industries' intellectual property protection ideals.
 The same countries that have made the list for years still make the list, although a few have moved up a notch from the "Priority Watch" list to just the normal "Watch" list.

 There are lots of familiar names on the lists, including such perennial favorites as China, India, Russia and… Canada.
 The report offers congratulations to countries like Italy, which has managed to steer clear of the watchlists by instituting censorious IP enforcement procedures like site-blocking.
 And it pats other countries on the head for ceding to the USTR's IP imperialism in exchange for upgraded 301 listings.

 USTR has noted the willingness of two Watch List countries, Turkmenistan and Tajikistan, to work with the United States on improving their IPR protection and enforcement regimes and will conduct an OCR for each country to evaluate whether specific steps taken merit their removal from the Watch List.The USTR has no interest in determining whether the US's IP laws are actually a good fit for other nations, especially those with a host of more pressing problems.
 All it cares about it whether they live up to the American ideal, as stated by the loudest "more-is-better" IP enforcement proponents.
 All in all, it's a completely ridiculous bit of paper rattling, served up annually for maximum theatricality.

 Sadly, many of those who have landed on the USTR's Naughty 301 list take this process far too seriously.
 Even at its gravest, the USTR's only real threat is that if things don't change, it will be forced to print out Country X's name under a different bold sub-header in next year's report.